Reimagining the Paywall Experience

 The Goal

-Turning a moment of friction into an empowering choice
+Turning friction into an empowering choice

 Process & Scope